tap349/tap349.github.io/_posts/2019-09-28-category-theory.md

 - FP becomes popular again, imperative languages (Java, JS) introduce functional features

   One example of such a feature is a monad.
-Some programmings languages support monads natively (say, Haskell) while others provide separate packages or libraries.
+Some programming languages support monads natively (say, Haskell) while others provide separate packages or libraries.
 Say, `dry-monads` gem in Ruby or `witchcraft` package in Elixir.
   Many people speak about monads but no one knows for sure what they are